wkumari/draft-vandergaast-edns-client-subnet/README.md

    use an ECS option might not be able to understand it, the server MUST NOT provide one in its response.
-If the client query did include the option, the server MUST include one in its response, especially as it could be talking to a Forwarder which would need the information for its own caching.
+If the client query did include the option, the server MUST include one in its response, especially as it could be talking to a Forwaring Resolver which would need the information for its own caching.

-Contavalli, et al.       Expires March 28, 2016                [Page 11]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

    If an Intermediate Nameserver receives a response which has a longer SCOPE PREFIX-LENGTH than the SOURCE PREFIX-LENGTH that it provided in